-From August 1 - 31, 2017, guests can make an impact in the caring of children at The Hospital for Sick Children by purchasing a Rubber Duck and tossing it into the Park's Royal Fountain on International Street.
-On Thursday, August 31st, 2017, the first lucky duck selected from the Royal Fountain will drive away the winner of the Grand Prize: a 2017 Nissan Micra, courtesy of Maple Nissan!
-The second lucky duck selected will drive away the winner of the Second Prize: a two year lease of a 2018 Toyota C-HR, courtesy of Maple Toyota!
-Additionally for 2017, we will have a Third Prize for the third lucky duck selected: five 2018 Season Passes to Canada's Wonderland!
+From August 1 - 30, 2018, guests can make an impact in the caring of children at SickKids by purchasing a Rubber Duck and tossing it into the Park's Royal Fountain on International Street.
+On Thursday, August 30, 2018, the first lucky duck selected from the Royal Fountain will drive away the winner of the Grand Prize: a three year lease of a 2018 Mazda CX-5, courtesy of Maple Mazda!
+Additionally, we will have a Second Prize for the second lucky duck selected: five 2019 Season Passes to Canada's Wonderland!

 The Hospital for Sick Children (SickKids) is a health-care community dedicated to improving the health of children.
 Their mission is to provide the best in family-centred, compassionate care, to lead in scientific and clinical advancement, and to prepare the next generation of leaders in child health.

 Purchase Rubber Ducks in support of SickKids Foundation and be entered for the chance to win the Grand Prize of a three year lease of a 2018 Mazda CX-5, or the Second Prize of five 2019 Canada's Wonderland Season Passes!

 Each Rubber Duck is valid for one chance to win.
 Proceeds from Rubber Duck sales benefit The Hospital for Sick Children in Toronto, ON.
 Vehicle prizes courtesy of Maple Auto Mall.

 Three year lease of a 2018 Mazda CX-5,